eva4s/eva4s/src.scala.md

 ```

 It is completed by the addition of the **Problem** type and a function that returns the particular
 **problem** instance that is to be solved.
-This problem instance is supposed to be overridden by a
+This problem instance is supposed to be overridden with
-simple value.
+a simple value.

 ```scala
   type Problem